VIRGINIA E. THOMAS ENDOWED SCHOLARSHIP

 Once selected, the awardee will be expected to serve as a representative of the scholarship and the legacy that has remained from Virginia's work; including, but not limited to serving on future selection committees, assisting with ongoing leadership development initiatives, and promoting the President's Awards for Leadership and the scholarship.

-This necessitates the recipient be an enrolled student at WSU Pullman for the year following their selection, either as a graduate or undergraduate student.
+This necessitates the recipient to be an enrolled student at WSU Pullman for the year following their selection, either as a graduate or undergraduate student.